ncsa/Nightingale_real/docs/source/file_mgmt/filesystem.rst

 **Datasets**

 The /dataset area contains curated, read-only datasets typically exported from a Postgres database.
+Projects will be informed when data is placed here for them.